PDE-constrained Gaussian process surrogate modeling with uncertain data locations: Conclusion

 \section{Conclusion}

-In this work, a Bayesian method for Gaussian process regression with uncertain data locations is discussed and demonstrated.
-Through a Bayesian inference, all available information from the data is leveraged to update the knowledge on uncertain input locations.
-By marginalizing a posterior distribution for the input uncertainties, the predictive distribution for new test points can be achieved via Gaussian process regression.
-Numerical experiments show that, in comparison with the results without Bayesian updating of data locations, the proposed method presents a consistently improved performance in generalization and predictive uncertainty reduction.
+In this work, a Bayesian method that integrates uncertain data locations into Gaussian process regression is proposed and demonstrated.
+Through Bayesian inference, all available information from the data is leveraged to update the knowledge on uncertain input locations.
+By marginalizing the posterior distribution of the input uncertainties, the predictive distribution for new test points can be achieved via Gaussian process regression.
+The method can be applied to the scenario of constructing a surrogate model for PDEs with GP in order to reduce the uncertainties in the solution data inherited from measurement.
+Multiple numerical experiments have demonstrated that, in comparison with the results without Bayesian updating of data locations, the proposed method presents a consistently improved performance in generalization and predictive uncertainty reduction for both one-dimensional functions and PDE scenarios.